Major depressive episode: Epidemiology

-Estimation of the number of people with major depressive episodes and major depressive disorder (MDD) vary significantly.
-Overall, 13–20% of people will experience significant depressive symptoms at some point in their life.
-The overall prevalence of MDD is slightly lower ranging from 3.7 to 6.7% of people.
-In their lifetime, 20% to 25% of women, and 7% to 12% of men will have a major depressive episode.
-The peak period of development is between the ages of 25 and 44 years.
-Onset of major depressive episodes or MDD often occurs to people in their mid-20s, and less often to those over 65.
+Estimates of the number of people with major depressive episodes and major depressive disorder (MDD) vary significantly.
+Overall, 13–20% of people will experience significant depressive symptoms at some point.
+The overall prevalence of MDD is slightly lower, ranging from 3.7% to 6.7% of people.
+In their lifetime, 20% to 25% of women and 7% to 12% of men will have a major depressive episode.
+The peak period of development is between the ages of 25 and 44.
+The onset of major depressive episodes or MDD often occurs in people in their mid-20s and less often in those over 65.
 The prevalence of depressive symptoms in the elderly is around 1–2%.
 Elderly persons in nursing homes may have increased rates, up to 15–25%.
 African-Americans have higher rates of depressive symptoms compared to other races.
 Prepubescent girls are affected at a slightly higher rate than prepubescent boys.

-In a National Institute of Mental Health study, researchers found that more than 40% of people with post-traumatic stress disorder had depression four months after the traumatic event they experienced.
+In a National Institute of Mental Health study, researchers found that more than 40% of people with post-traumatic stress disorder had depression four months after they experienced the traumatic event.

-Women who have recently given birth may be at increased risk for having a major depressive episode.
+Women who have recently given birth may be at increased risk of having a major depressive episode.
 This is referred to as postpartum depression and is a different health condition than the baby blues, a low mood that resolves within 10 days after delivery.